 You can solve baby sleep problems with controlled comforting, which is also called controlled crying.
 It involves comforting, settling and walking away so your baby learns to go to sleep without you.
 Here’s how to do it.

-Controlled comforting (sometimes called ‘controlled crying’) is a behaviour management strategy for dealing with persistent settling and waking problems in young children.
+Controlled comforting is a behaviour management strategy for dealing with persistent settling and waking problems in young children.

-Controlled comforting involves brief checking and reassurance of your baby while he is learning to settle.
+Controlled comforting involves quickly checking and reassuring your baby while he’s learning to settle.

-Parents dealing with sleep and settling problems can become very tired and stressed, particularly if they’re losing sleep themselves.
-Controlled comforting is sometimes tried by parents who feel overwhelmed, or whose wellbeing is suffering.
+Dealing with your baby’s sleep and settling problems can leave you very tired and stressed, especially if you’re losing sleep too.
+Controlled comforting is sometimes tried by parents who feel overwhelmed and unwell.

 - with babies older than six months and less than two years

-- as part of a total program for establishing healthy sleep patterns that includes a positive bedtime routine
+- as part of a total program for establishing healthy sleep patterns, which also includes a positive bedtime routine

 - when you’re confident your baby is getting lots of attention, time and affection during the day.

-Ensure your baby is well before you start, and discontinue controlled comforting if your baby becomes ill during the program.
+Ensure your baby is well before you start, and stop doing controlled comforting if your baby get sick during the program.

-- Establish a consistent bedtime routine (see Positive bedtime routines).
+- Establish a consistent and positive bedtime routine.